-Copies of our governance materials and other policies referenced in this proxy statement and the charters of all of our committees comprised entirely of board members are available at http://investor.cmegroup.com/investor-relations under "Corporate Governance."
+Copies of our governance materials and other policies referenced in this proxy statement and the charters of all of our committees are available at http://investor.cmegroup.com/investor-relations under "Corporate Governance."
 You may also request hard copies of such materials by sending a request to Shareholder Relations, Attention: Ms. Beth Hausoul, CME Group Inc., 20 South Wacker Drive, Chicago, Illinois 60606.